infotus/mobile-app-docs/docs/technical.md

 }
 ```

-#### Considerations
+##### Considerations

 - Ensure proper error handling for asynchronous operations and API requests.
 - Use Combine framework for reactive updates to UI based on state changes.
 - Validate inputs (like email and password) before making API requests.
 - Test thoroughly under various network conditions and scenarios to ensure reliability.

-This documentation provides an overview of `LoginViewModel.swift`, detailing its purpose, methods, properties, and considerations for effective usage in the "Cheer Supports" application.
+This documentation provides an overview of `AccountServiceViewModel.swift`, detailing its purpose, methods, properties, and considerations for effective usage in the "Cheer Supports" application.

 ## Services